ibexa/documentation-developer/docs/guide/config_repository.md

 - `user` or `u` - the User that the command will be performed as.
 The User must have the `content/remove`, `content/read` and `content/versionread` Policies.
 By default the `administrator` user is applied.
 - `excluded-content-types` - exclude versions of one or multiple Content Types from the cleanup procedure; separate multiple Content Types identifiers with the comma.

-`ezplatform:content:cleanup-versions --status <status name> --keep <number of versions> --user <user name> --excluded-content-types article,blog_post`
+`ibexa:content:cleanup-versions --status <status name> --keep <number of versions> --user <user name> --excluded-content-types article,blog_post`

 For example, the following command removes archived versions as user `admin`, but leaves the 5 most recent versions:

-`ezplatform:content:cleanup-versions --status archived --keep 5 --user administrator`
+`ibexa:content:cleanup-versions --status archived --keep 5 --user administrator`

 ## User identifiers